7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 • Offline maps downloaded — Gaia GPS or RideWithGPS; cell signal drops on every route here

 • Water plan mapped out — mark every confirmed source, note the longest gap, decide your carry capacity.
-The max water gap column in the comparison table above is your starting point.
+The max water gap column in the comparison table above is your starting point; see how much water capacity you actually need.
+Finding reliable bikepacking routes with water is half the battle — plan around confirmed town stops, not wishful creek crossings.

 • Build a rough bikepacking campsites map — confirmed dispersed sites, backup campgrounds, and water stops all downloaded offline before you leave